-Via Brad DeLong’s weblog comes a good column by Tom Friedman, out of today’s New York Times.
+Via Brad DeLong’s weblog comes a surprisingly good column by Tom Friedman (I know, I know), out of today’s New York Times.
 Friedman makes the excellent point that, although Americans (and especially Republicans) love to disparage the Federal bureaucracy, the way it works is one of the best things about the country:

 …what foreigners envy us most for is precisely the city Mr. Bush loves to bash: Washington.
 That is, they envy us for our alphabet soup of regulatory agencies: the S.E.C., the Federal Reserve, the F.A.A., the F.D.A., the F.B.I., the E.P.A., the I.R.S., the I.N.S.
 Do you know what a luxury it is to be able to start a business or get a license without having to pay off some official?